 When we moved to California from Oaxaca, in a shared room and with sleeping bags on the floor, we discussed future dreams.
 Edgar wanted to grow agaves and make mezcal and I knew I wanted to create economic activity in the region for change.
 We decided to pursue what is now Mezcal Tosba.
 In the year 2000, we planted two thousand plants, the following year we planted five thousand, the next ten thousand, then fifteen thousand, and then fifty thousand and so on.
 While our agaves grew and matured, we waited patiently and worked in Silicon Valley bussing tables, serving, roofing, making sandwiches at Subway, and bartending.

-Simultaneous to our journey, and unexpectedly, the mezcal boom was beginning and since then we have seen an explosion of successful brands.
+We were very involved promoting mezcal in the early days and suddenly there was a beginning of a mezcal boom and since then we have seen an explosion of successful brands.
 While our families do not come from a tradition of mezcal making, we are reviving and reestablishing the tradition in the Sierra Norte’s district of Villa Alta, a region famed for being producing some of the best mezcals in the state of Oaxaca, though was lost due to out migration.

 Fifteen years later, and after many trials and errors, we are extremely honored to bring you distinctive mezcal made from our estate grown agaves.
 Our journey is constantly evolving as we further develop our ranch, our operations, and our region -keep your eye out for our next moves, this is a dream in the making!